Last Updated on

 O Level & A Level Requirement – Subject Combination for Fine and Applied Arts 2019/2020; including the List of Nigeria Universities Offering the Course, WAEC, NECO, GCE, JAMB UTME, Direct Entry, IJBM, JUPEB, CAMBRIDGE, NABTEB, Course Description and Career Opportunities

 |Course||Fine and Applied Arts|

-|Qualification||B. Eng., B.Sc., B. Tech., B. Arc.]
+|Qualification||B. Eng., B.Sc., B. Tech., B. Arc|

-The admission requirement to study Fine and Applied Arts in Nigeria Universities includes one or a combination of ‘O’ level results or A-level result if you’re going through Direct Entry.
-This page will literally answer questions such as WAEC subject combination, JAMB UTME subject combination, Direct Entry requirements, Special consideration (waivers), where you can work with the degree and the required documents for admission into Nigeria universities.
-If you’re still having difficulties with getting admission in Nigeria Universities, we have some post that may be of benefit to you.
+That is, the WAEC subject combination (requirements), JAMB UTME subject combination (requirements), Direct Entry requirements, Special consideration (waivers) and the required documents for admission into Nigeria universities.
+In other to help you avoid having difficulties with getting admission in Nigeria Universities, we have some post that will be of benefit to you.
+You can always ignore!

 WAEC subject combination (requirements) for Fine and Applied Arts

-Two other from social science subject.
+- Two other from social science subject.
 Mathematics, Arts and one Social Science subject.

-A trade subject
+- A trade subject

 For NTC the other two relevant subjects could be from any of the following: Decorative Painting; Spray Painting, Lining, Sign and Design; Wall Handling, Colour Mixing/ For NTC the other two relevant subjects could be from any of the following: Decorative Painting; Spray Painting, Lining, Sign and Design; Wall Handling, Colour Mixing/Matching and Glazing; Graphic Painting; Ceramics; Basic Electricity; Building/Engineering Drawing